jaydeegbobeh/eng88_Linux/README.md

 # Linux

-Linux is a family open source Unix-like OS - source code is publically accessible that anyone can read, modify and distribute the code.
+Linux is a of family open source Unix-like OS - source code is publically accessible that anyone can read, modify and distribute the code.

 ## Architecture